North Shore Public Library, Shoreham, NY * August 6, 2022

 The original germ of this song came from a line in a Loretta Lynn song.
 The line is “loving on your mind,” but for just a moment I heard it as “leaving on your mind.”
-By the time I copied it down, it had turned into “leaving on her mind,” and the rest is history.
+I noted it down as “leaving on her mind,” and the rest is history.

 I love unreliable narrators, characters who tell you a story that you can’t necessarily accept at face value.
 My songs “That’s Just Some Guy” (2017) and “The Eclipse” (2018) are both examples of this form.

-Who could be more unreliable, though, than a narrator who, the first words out of his mouth, tells you, “To tell you the truth, I’m a liar.”
-It’s a paradoxical statement that undercuts itself, and you can’t take anything he says subsequently as gospel.
+Who could be more unreliable, though, than a narrator who, the first words out of his mouth, tells you that he’s a liar?
+“To tell you the truth, I’m a liar” is a paradoxical statement that undercuts itself, and you can’t take anything he says subsequently as gospel.
 That said, I think this song is essentially truthful and, as such, very sad.

 Is it autobiographical?
 Well, whatever I said, would you believe me?